ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 >
 > All of what follows would not work if we had not first eliminated the possibility of FIFO anomalies!

-There are two cases depending on whether the process has seen a marker message before during this run of the global snapshot.
+There are two situations here that depend on whether the process has already seen a marker message during this run of the global snapshot.

 If this is the first time this process has seen a marker message, the receiver:

 * Records its own state
 * Flags the channel on which the marker message was received as ***empty***
-* Sends out a marker message on all its outgoing channels
+* Sends out a marker message on eacj of its outgoing channels
 * Starts recording incoming messages on all channels except the one on which it received the original marker message (now flagged as empty)

 > ***Question***